Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/subscription_management.md

 Clicking the subscription name will display the side blade with the subscription detail information.

+From the subscription detail information screen, you have access to the product link, the plan link and all application associated with this subscription.
+Each application is a link that redirect you to the application details page.
+The bottom of the screen shows the subscritpion history (requested time / last approval/rejection time).

 ### Delete a subscription

 1. Navigate to the *Marketplace*.